 - 6.14.8 The proposal contains new green spaces including at ground floor and first floor levels, in addition to green roofs.
-Two new trees are proposed within the ground floor 'arcade' corridor space on the northern boundary of the site.
-The applicant has agreed to provide 4 additional street trees to replace those lost on-site.
+Six new trees are proposed within the new ground floor courtyard space.
+The applicant has agreed to provide 4 additional street trees (off-site) to replace those lost on-site.
+Ten trees are proposed in total.
 As such there will be no net-loss of trees. - 6.14.9 The Arboricultural Officer has been consulted and raises no objections, subject to conditions.
 In conclusion, the proposal ensures the protection of existing species, with no net loss of trees and is considered acceptable, subject to conditions.